 However, purchasing a walkie-talkie is more complex than you may initially think.
 There are a large variety of two-way radios available from an array of manufacturers.
-These companies offer two-way radio handsets which differ significantly in price, features, capabilities and functions.
-This brief introduction will guide you on choosing the best walkie talkie for business or professional use.
+These companies offer two-way radio handsets which differ significantly in price, features, capabilities, and functions.
+This brief introduction will guide you in choosing the best walkie-talkie for business or professional use.

 Step One: Environment – Work or Leisure?

 This is perhaps the most crucial variable when deciding on what two-way radio to buy.
 For example, if you require a two-way radio for a professional environment, then the chances are that you will need a more powerful handset, with enhanced battery life and range, as well as a greater number of channels.
 This will enable you to communicate with different groups of people simultaneously.
 Likewise, if you will be using a two-way radio in a harsh environment, then purchasing a waterproof walkie-talkie, or ATEX (Atmosphere-Explosive) certified radio is something you may want to look into.
 In contrast, if you need a walkie-talkie (or a multi-set) for leisure purposes such as hiking, camping, or sporting activities,

 then you might only need a multi-channel radio with a decent range and battery life which isn’t too costly.

 Step Two: Radio Frequencies – VHF or UHF?